Biden to visit Hurricane Ida devastation in Louisiana on Friday

 At least six deaths have been attributed to the hurricane, according to local authorities.

-U.S. Sen. Bill Cassidy, a Louisiana Republican, in a statement thanked Biden for coming to the state to "help him understand the magnitude of the situation here in southeast Louisiana.
+U.S. Sen. Bill Cassidy, a Louisiana Republican, in a statement thanked Biden for coming to the state to "help him understand the magnitude of the situation here in southeast Louisiana."

 "We know from bitter experience with Hurricane Laura that aid can be delayed too long," Cassidy said, according to WDSU-TV New Orleans reported.